PlusToolkit/plustoolkit.github.io/download.md

 - PlusApp-...-**Telemed-Win32**: Package to be used for connecting to Telemed Ultrasound systems.
 Executables are 32-bit applications.
 - PlusApp-...-**spryTrack-Telemed-Win32**: Package to be used for connecting to Telemed Ultrasound systems and to spryTrack.
 Executables are 32-bit applications.
 - PlusApp-...-**fusionTrack-Win64**: Package to be used for connecting to Atracsys fusionTrack.
 Executables are 64-bit applications.

-Supported on Windows 10:
 - PlusApp-...-**Clarius-Win64**: Package to be used for connecting to Clarius Ultrasound systems.
 Executables are 64-bit applications.
+- PlusApp-...-**StealthLink-Win32**: Package to be used for connecting to Medtronic navigation systems through StealthLink interface on 32/64-bit.
+Requires StealthLink license.
+Package is available [on request](contact.md).
+- PlusApp-...-**BK-Win32**: Package to be used for connecting to BK Ultrasound systems on 32/64-bit, Windows 7 and Windows 8 systems.
+Requires BK OEM interface license.
+Package is available [on request](contact.md).

-Supported on Windows 7 or Windows XP Embedded:
+Supported on Ultrasonix ultrasound systems (running on Windows XP or XP embedded):
-- PlusApp-...-**Ultrasonix-5.7-Win32**: Package to be used on Ultrasonix systems (running on Windows XP embedded or Windows 7 operating system); running Ultrasonix Exam software version between 5.7.0 and 6.0.2.
+- PlusApp-...-**Ultrasonix-5.7-Win32**: Package to be used with Ultrasonix Exam software version between 5.7.0 and 6.0.2.
 MicronTracker and Microsoft Media Foundation imaging devices are not supported.
 Executables are 32-bit applications.
-- PlusApp-...-**Ultrasonix-6.1-Win32**: Package to be used on Ultrasonix systems (running on Windows XP embedded or Windows 7 operating system); running Ultrasonix Exam software version 6.1.1 and later.
+- PlusApp-...-**Ultrasonix-6.1-Win32**: Package to be used with Ultrasonix Exam software version 6.1.1 and later.
 MicronTracker and Microsoft Media Foundation imaging devices are not supported.
 Executables are 32-bit applications.

-Other:
-- PlusApp-...-**StealthLink-Win32**: Package to be used for connecting to Medtronic navigation systems through StealthLink interface on 32/64-bit, Windows 7 and Windows 8 systems.
-Requires StealthLink license.
-Package is available on request.
-- PlusApp-...-**BK-Win32**: Package to be used for connecting to BK Ultrasound systems on 32/64-bit, Windows 7 and Windows 8 systems.
-Requires BK OEM interface license.
-Package is available on request.

 Mac OS X and Linux:
 - Plus can be built and packaged for Linux and Mac OSX operating systems as described in the [Developer's guide](developersguide.md).
 If help is needed, [create a discussion on the GitHub project page](https://github.com/PlusToolkit/PlusLib/discussions).